Nonita16/my-viral-event/README.md

 ## Database Setup

-Run the SQL scripts in the root directory to set up the database tables:
+Run the SQL scripts in the root directory in the following order to set up the database tables:

+1. `events_table.sql`: Creates the events table for storing event information.
+2. `invites_table.sql`: Creates the invites table for managing referral codes and email invites.
-- `referrals_table.sql`: Creates the referrals table for tracking referral relationships.
+3. `referrals_table.sql`: Creates the referrals table for tracking referral relationships.
-- `rsvps_table.sql`: Creates the RSVPs table for managing event responses.
+4. `rsvps_table.sql`: Creates the RSVPs table for managing event responses.

 ## Testing